4 Ways to Improve Intimacy With Polynesian Sex

 Touch-deprived infants, however, have no acquaintance with the vast universe of their own skin and the skins of others.
 They may become fetishists, fantasizing about isolated parts of bodies.
 They may become addicted to non-caring or even violent forms of touching that leave neither themselves nor their partners peaceful and fulfilled.
 Touch-deprived cultures tend to be violent cultures.

 Although most Westerners were not raised in touch-intensive cultures, by learning the ways of South Seas sensuality they can begin to discover the realm between stillness and stimulation by entering into a more pacific and unifying approach to passion with their partners.
 Just as we can see more of nature when we are quiet, we can discover more of our sexual/emotional depths when we are still.
-Although I will not here go into the teachings detailed in my new book, Slow Love: A Polynesian Pillow Book, you can certainly put more aloha in your loving by following these few suggestions:
+Although I will not here go into the teachings detailed in my new book, Slow Love: A Polynesian Pillow Book, you can certainly put more aloha in your loving by following these few suggestions.

 1. Take care of yourself.
 You can give to your partner only what you have.
 If you are full of stress, hurried, critical, and impatient, these tendencies will spill over into your relationship.
 If you are relaxed and free of stress—full of bliss and vibrancy—you will be able to spontaneously radiate those qualities to your partner.

 2. Pay gentle attention to the waves of energy that ebb and flow within your every breath.
 This ocean of breath forms the connection between your body, mind, and soul.
 “Aloha” is a sacred word, and one of its meanings is to fully allow more sacred breathing.
 Massage opens up space in the body so that the sacred energy within breathing can circulate more freely within your physiology.
-If you wish to make love soul to soul, and not just genitals to genitals, dive mentally into the ocean of breath, and see where it takes you.
+If you wish to make love soul to soul, and not just genitals to genitals, dive mentally into the ocean of breath and see where it takes you.

 3. Make love only with another soul who takes care of his or her body and emotions and who enjoys an inner state of bliss.

 4. Learn how to share your subtle energy with your partner.
 If you enjoy dancing the hula, flowing in Tai Chi, diving into meditation, or practicing yoga, do so with your partner.
 All these make you more aware of the movement of breath within your physiology.
 Explore giving full-body massage to one another, becoming increasingly aware of the fine fabrics of awareness and energy you are weaving between the energy fields of your increasingly relaxed and sensitive bodies.
-Discover how it feels to simply embrace your partner after massage, without having sex.
+Discover how it feels to simply embrace your partner after a massage, without having sex.
 Become sensitive to the energies you begin to feel flowing between yourselves during such an embrace.

 Keep reading: “Mindful Sexuality, Divine Sexuality”